ROCm: Components

 There is one kernel-space component, ROCk, and the rest - there is roughly a hundred components in the stack - is made of user-space modules.

 The unofficial typographic policy is to use: uppercase ROC lowercase following for low-level libraries, i.e. ROCt, and the contrary for user-facing libraries, i.e. rocBLAS.

-AMD is active developing with the LLVM community, but upstreaming is not instantaneous, and as of January 2022, still lagging.
-AMD still packages officially various LLVM forks for parts that are not yet upstreamed – compiler optimizations destined to remain proprietary, debug support, OpenMP offloading...
+AMD is active developing with the LLVM community, but upstreaming is not instantaneous, and as of January 2022, is still lagging.
+AMD still officially packages various LLVM forks for parts that are not yet upstreamed – compiler optimizations destined to remain proprietary, debug support, OpenMP offloading, etc.